-Jordan Pass: Visa and Entrance ticket for many sights
+Jordan Pass: Save visa and entrance fees for many sights

 The Ministry of Tourism and Antiquities in Jordan offers the Jordan Pass.
 This can save visa costs and entrance fees to many sights.
 During my Jordan trip I tested the pass.